tekartik/synchronized.dart/README.md

 without conflict.
 It won't solve cross-process (or cross-isolate) synchronization.

 For single process (single isolate) accessing some resources (database..), it can help to
- * Provide transaction on database system that don't have transaction mechanism (mongodbn, file system)
+ * Provide transaction on database system that don't have transaction mechanism (mongodb, file system)
  * In html application make sure some asynchronous UI operation are not conflicting (login, transition)

 ## Feature